visionsofparadise/sqsx/README.md

 # sqsx

-A wrapper for the SQS client from AWS-SDK that provides better typescript support and APIs for scalable usage.
+A wrapper for the aws-sdk-v3 SQS client that provides better typescript support and APIs for scalable usage.
 Compatible with [sqs-mock](https://www.npmjs.com/package/sqs-mock) for testing.

 - Takes objects and returns objects of the type provided at queue definition.
 - Serializing and deserializing is internal.